Tjk20011226-cmd/Llama-chinese/README.md

 ## Data
 The datasets used in this study are publicly available.
 We provide detailed descriptions of data sources and preprocessing procedures in the paper.
-Please refer to `data/README.md` for instructions on obtaining and preparing the datasets.

 ## Baseline Models
 All baseline models (e.g., Qwen2-7B, ChatGLM3-6B) were evaluated using their publicly released checkpoints without additional fine-tuning on poetry-specific data.